TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Internationalization/ManagingTranslations.rst

 allows to manage the list of available languages to your users and can fetch and update language packs of TER and core extensions from the official translation server.
 The module is rather straight forward to use and should be pretty much self explanatory.
-Downloaded language packs are stored in :file:`typo3conf/l10n/[language code]`.
+Downloaded language packs are stored in :ref:`Environment-labels-path`.

 .. figure:: ../../Images/InternationalizationManageLanguagePacks.png
    :alt: The Languages module